davidwoolf/website/static/anatomy-of-everyday-ui-text.md

 To get these benefits, you can add a `for` attribute that matches the associated element's `id` attribute value.
 However, a more elegant solution that nixes requiring a bunch of id attributes is to make the associated element a child of the label (incidentally, this is also a great example of when to use the `<span>` tag to style the label text separately):

 <iframe
+loading="lazy"
 width="100%"
 src="/examples/ui-text/labels"
 title="Example of using the label tag"></iframe>

 ## Addresses and dates

 Use the `<address>` element for any content related to physical or digital addresses.
-Address details can be grouped together and include helper text like "find me at...".
+Address details can be grouped together and include informative labeling inside of the element directly.

 The `<time>` element should only be used for dates, either as a datetime or duration.
-Use the `datetime` attribute for machine readable values, which can help browsers present actions like "save to calendar" for the time.
+Use the `datetime` attribute for machine readable values, which can help browsers present actions like "save to calendar".

-- examples and attributes

 ## Emphasis and importance